USCiLab/cereal/_includes/serialization_archives.markdown

 Note that if you choose to edit the generated XML by hand, you still need to make sure that the inserted data is valid.
 Inserting data where there shouldn't be data will cause errors when the XML is loaded.
 You can only insert data into dynamically sized containers.

 XML can optionally output complete demangled type information as an attribute and offers control over the output precision of floating point numbers.
-If you need to have binary equality between floating point numbers, you will need a significant precision for the output (on the order of 10 for floats, 20 for doubles, 40 for long doubles).
+If you need to have binary equality between floating point numbers, you will need a significant precision for the output (on the order of 10 for floats, 20 for doubles, 40 for long doubles).  cereal will use the largest number of digits appropriate for serializing a double by default.

 The XML serialization is powered by [RapidXML](http://rapidxml.sourceforge.net/).

 ### Out of Order Loading

+The default behavior for all archives is to sequentially load data in the order in which it appears.
-XML archives support out of order loading, meaning that you can utilize name-value pairs to load data in an order different to that in which it appears in the XML file.
+XML (and JSON) archives support out of order loading, meaning that you can utilize name-value pairs to load data in an order different to that in which it appears in the XML file.

 When cereal detects that you are using an NVP to load data from an XML archive, it

 <span class="label label-warning">Important!</span>